plabayo/rama/README.md

 ### Professional Services

 🤝 Enterprise support, software customisations, integrations, professional support, consultancy and training are available upon request by sending an email to [glen@plabayo.tech](mailto:glen@plabayo.tech).
-Or get an entireprise subscription at [polar.sh/plabayo](https://polar.sh/plabayo).
+Or get an enterprise subscription at [polar.sh/plabayo](https://polar.sh/plabayo).

 These type of contracts are another way for you to be able to support the project and at the same time get serviced for your own needs and purposes.